 The Aquarium received lots of press attention and all of the key business leaders and politicians credited this establishment as a necessary attraction not only for Miami Beach, but for the entire State of Florida.
 However, Allison could not reconcile continuing to finance an institution with exorbitant hidden costs.

 Allison conveyed to Carl Fisher that he could not continue to finance the losses and that he was seriously considering closing The Aquarium.
 Fisher understood the value of a world class tourist attraction and tried to convince Allison to reconsider.
 It was considered so important to South Florida that both the Miami City Commission and Miami Beach City Council strongly considered to “help make up the yearly deficits”.

-When Allison announced that he was going to close the Aquarium, many community leaders and civic organizations got involved.
-The Kiwanis Club put forth the idea of raising the mileage rate a half a percent and the Rotary Club suggested forming an Aquarium Association to raise money.
-A variety of organizations met with the County Commissioners to provide support for the Kiwanis Club idea of raising the mileage rate.
-The County Commissioners voted not to raise the mileage rate, an act that finalized Allison’s decision to close the three year old Aquarium.
+When Allison announced that he was going to close the Aquarium, community leaders and civic organizations got involved.
+The Kiwanis Club put forth the idea of raising the millage rate a half a percent and the Rotary Club suggested forming an Aquarium Association to raise money.
+Several representatives of these organizations met with the County Commissioners to provide support for the Kiwanis Club idea, but the officials voted not to raise the millage rate, an act that finalized Allison’s decision to close the three-year-old Aquarium.